Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: Results

 We observe that \textbf{even model outputs containing errors and unreasonable deductions can evolve into a high-quality recipe through \codename.} This is illustrated by the \textit{Logical Deduction} example in Figure~\ref{fig:reprompt_examples}, when $K=1$, where the model initially generates a recipe that is erroneous and contains illogical deductions.
-However, when this recipe is used as the new prompt for solving a similar problem, the model is able to exploit the useful components of the recipe and propose an alternative way to continue reasoning.
+However, when this recipe is used as the new prompt for solving a similar problem, the model is able to exploit parts of the recipe and propose an alternative way to continue reasoning.
 Although the subsequent recipe still contains errors, it aids the model in correctly solving other problems when incorporated into a prompt.
-As a result, such recipes will be populated on other training samples, while the recipes that lead to low accuracy will eventually die out. \paragraph{\codename combines fragments from different recipes into a better one.} \looseness=-1 \codename benefits from having multiple examples in the prompt, which allows the model to integrate various segments from different prompt recipes into a new recipe.
-As illustrated by the \textit{Object Counting} examples in Figure~\ref{fig:reprompt_combine_examples}, the model can combine large segments of reasoning steps, as well as small segments that address distinct cases to solve a more complex problem.
-The resulting prompts sometimes, but not always, share similarities with the human-written prompts (See the Appendix). \paragraph{Do the generated CoT recipes generalize across models?} \looseness=-1
+As a result, such recipes will be populated on other training samples, while the recipes that lead to low accuracy will eventually die out.